 - Confirm compliance with state naming requirements

-Results showing “Available” indicate name clearance, while existing similar registrations require alternative name selection or modification strategies.
+Results showing “No matching organizations were found” indicate name clearance, while existing similar registrations require alternative name selection or modification strategies.
 Before you lock in your choice, be sure to check LLC name availability to avoid filing rejections.

 Reserving a Business Name Before Registration